-Since 1977 four different sampling programs in The Halocarbons and other Atmospheric Trace Species (HATS) group have measured chlorofluorcarbon-12 (CFC-12).
-The programs include two flask systems and two in situ programs.
-Flask measurements started in 1977 with six stations and continue today sampling at 15 locations (13 background air).
-The in situ program started in 1986 (called RITS) with a couple of gas chromatographs located at Mauna Loa, Hawaii and South Pole observatories.
-The following few years instruments were added at Barrow, Alaska, American Samoa, and Niwot Ridge, Colorado.
-A four channel gas chromatograph was developed in 1998 (called CATS) and replaced the RITS in situ instrumentation.
-The CATS gas chromatographs are currently deployed at six field sites and make hourly measurements.
+The in situ program began in 1986 (called RITS) with a pair of gas chromatographs located at Mauna Loa, Hawaii and the South Pole observatories.
+The stations at Barrow, Alaska, American Samoa, and Niwot Ridge, Colorado added instrumentation over the following years.
+The HATS group developed a four channel gas chromatograph in the late 1990s (called CATS) to upgrade and expand the in situ measurement program.
+The CATS gas chromatographs are currently deployed at five field sites and make hourly measurements.

 |CFC-12 measurement programs||Start||Finish|